Adrian-Lee-IBM/DataStage/dsjob/blogs/GitIntegration.md

 ```

 #### Git Status
-Git Integration provides platform specific computations to determine if the resource in Git repository is same as the resource in CloudPak Project.
+Git Integration provides platform specific computations to determine if the resource in the Git repository is the same as the resource in the CloudPak Project.

 Status is displayed which is context based, during commit the source of truth is the project which means `created` refers to a resource in project but not in Git repository and vice versa.
 Object that are modified in the Project are shown as `updated`.
 During pull the source of truth comes from Git repository, a `created` object is an object that exists in Git repository and is ready to be pulled and created in the Project.
 ![See status of Project Resources](gitstatus.png)